50,000 sq. foot indoor soccer complex could be coming to Jacksonville

 McArdle said the construction on the currently undeveloped land should cost around $5 million.
 Pending a favorable ruling by the Jacksonville City Council on the rezoning, the building could break ground within three months.

-Despite initial concerns, Becton said nobody in the community he spoke with had any negative comments or disputes with the proposed development.
+Despite initial concerns, Becton said nobody in the community voiced any negative comments or disputes with the proposed development.

 “I don’t think there is any reason for the full council to not pass it,” Becton said, when asked about the upcoming city council meeting.
 “I think the L-U-Z recommendation certainly carries a lot of weight to the rest of the council and I don’t think there was any reason for anyone to have any reservations about this facility.”